makrai/notes/liu1908-summarization.md

 ## 5.1 Automatic Evaluation

-* Table 2 summarizes our results on the CNN/DailyMail dataset.
-The first block
+* Table 2 summarizes our results on the CNN/DailyMail dataset
-  * Bert -based models outperform the Lead -3 baseline which is not a * Bert models collectively outperform all previously proposed extractive and abstractive systems, only falling
+  * Bert-based models outperform the Lead-3 baseline which is not a
+  * Bert models collectively outperform all previously proposed extractive and abstractive systems, only falling
-  * BertSum Ext performs best which is not entirely surprising;
+  * BertSumExt performs best which is not entirely surprising;
-    CNN/DailyMail summaries are somewhat extractive and even abstractive models are prone to copying sentences from the source document when trained on this dataset (See+ 2017).
-Perhaps unsurprisingly we observe that
+    CNN/DailyMail summaries are somewhat extractive and even abstractive models are prone to copying sentences from the source document when trained on this dataset (See+ 2017)
-  * larger versions of Bert lead to performance improvements and that interval embeddings bring only slight gains
+  * larger versions of Bert lead to performance improvements and that
+    * interval embeddings bring only slight gains
 * Table 3 presents results on the NYT dataset
+  * we use limited-length ROUGE Recall
-  * Following the evaluation protocol in Durrett+ (2016), we use limited-length ROUGE Recall, where predicted summaries are truncated to the length of the gold summaries.
+    * Following the evaluation protocol in Durrett+ (2016),
+    * predicted summaries are truncated to the length of the gold summaries.
       Again, we report the performance of the Oracle upper bound and
-Lead -3 baseline.
-The second block in the table contains previously proposed extractive models as well as our own Transformer baseline.
-C OM PRESS (Durrett+ 2016) is an ILP-based model which combines compression and anaphoricity constraints.
-The third block includes abstractive models from the literature, and our Transformer baseline
+  * second block in the table contains previously proposed extractive models as well as our own Transformer baselin
+    * ComPress (Durrett+ 2016) is an ILP-based model which combines compression and anaphoricity constraints.
+The
+  * third block includes abstractive models from the literature, and our Transformer baseline
-  * Bert -based models outperform previously proposed approaches.
+  * Bert-based models outperform previously proposed approaches.
 On this
   * abstractive Bert models generally perform better compared to BertSum Ext , almost approaching Oracle performance
 * Table 4 summarizes our results on the XSum dataset
   * highly abstractive (see Table 1) consisting of a single sentence
-  * Extractive models here perform poorly as corroborated by the
-  * low performance of the
+  * Extractive models here perform poorly as corroborated by the low perf of the
-    LEAD baseline (which simply selects the leading sentence) ORACLE (which selects a single-best sentence in each document)
+    * LEAD baseline (which simply selects the leading sentence)
+    * ORACLE (which selects a single-best sentence in each document)
   * we do not report results for extractive models on this dataset

 ## 5.2 Model Analysis